sushil2601/javaScript_practise/REACT.md

 Ans :-
     index.html :- Single page for react application.
-    App.js     :- Main Component or container or Root component. index.js   :- Entry point for JavaScript.Render the main react component(App) into the root component.
+    App.js     :- Main Component or container or Root component. index.js   :- Entry point for JavaScript.
+Render the main react component(App) into the root component.

 Q.How React App load and display the components in browser?